Wild beat Avalanche, earn home-ice in first round - TSN.ca

 Kaprizov, who set franchise records with 47 goals and 61 assists, entered the Avalanche zone on the left side, circled the net, crossed high in the zone, and started to repeat the lap when he saw Jost alone in the slot.

 The quick start was tempered 86 seconds later when a kneeing penalty by Colorado’s Kurtis MacDermid sent Marcus Foligno to the locker room.
-He did not return.
+He did not return and will be evaluated Saturday.
 MacDermid received a major penalty and game misconduct.

+“It’s serious enough that one of the toughest guys I’ve ever seen can’t come back and play,” said Wild coach Dean Evason, calling it a “terrible, terrible hit.”

 Kaprizov outmuscled a defender to poke in the puck during a second-period scrum and Kadri countered shortly thereafter to make it 3-1.
 Greenway added an empty-net goal.

-The Wild got back a couple critical defenseman who’d been out with injuries.
-Matt Dumba was back after missing a dozen games with an upper-body ailment; a lower-body injury kept Jared Spurgeon out of the last two contests.

-NOTES: Minnesota is 31-2-1 when leading after one period, 35-0-3 after two periods. ...
-Wild LW Mats Zuccarello (lower body) missed his fourth straight game, but coach Dean Evason is optimistic he’ll be back for the playoffs. ...
+NOTES: D Matt Dumba was back for Minnesota after missing a dozen games with an upper-body ailment. … Minnesota is 31-2-1 when leading after one period, 35-0-3 after two periods. ...
+Wild LW Mats Zuccarello (lower body) missed his fourth straight game, but Evason is optimistic he’ll be back for the playoffs. ...
 Colorado C Ben Meyers had a loud cheering section.
 Playing his first professional game in his home state, many of his University of Minnesota teammates were present.
 Meyers was one of three Gophers’ captains this season before signing with Colorado April 13.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports